google/zetasql/docs/analytic-function-concepts.md

 # Analytic function concepts

-An analytic function computes values over a group of rows and returns a single result for _each_ row.
+An analytic function, also known as a window function, computes values over a group of rows and returns a single result for _each_ row.
 This is different from an aggregate function, which returns a single result for _a group_ of rows.